yomishino/FFXIVActionEffectRange/README.md

 May be used as a supplement/replacement to the actions' VFXs in showing effect range related information, such as where has the action landed and how large an area it covered.

+> :warning: This plugin is not being actively worked on at the moment.
+>
+> A latest version compatible with the Dalamud API9 update is currently available as a testing plugin,
+> with the minimal goal that "it still shows something at least."
+>
+> Any contribution (PRs/issues) is still welcome.

 ## How to Install